haddocking/arctic3d/docs/examples.md

 ## uniprot-ligand-input

 Small-molecule interaction information is not retrieved by default by ARCTIC3D.
+By setting the `ligand` option to `yes` the retrieval can be limited to ligands:

 ```bash
 arctic3d P00760 --ligand=yes
 ```

-Such information can be combined with standard interface information by setting the `ligand` option to `both`
+Such information can be combined with standard interface information by setting the `ligand` option to `both`:

 ```bash
 arctic3d P00760 --ligand=both